thoughtspot/thoughtspot.github.io/_spotiq/adv-customize-withr.md

 ThoughtSpot provides R running as a service within a ThoughtSpot cluster.
 Permissions are restricted.
-This means the R script does not have permission to system commands.
+This means the R script does not have permission to issue system commands.

 The ThoughtSpot cluster has pre-installed the basic R packages.
-If your script requires a specific package, you may request your Thoughtspot cluster admin to install the package on your behalf.
+If your script requires a specific package, you must request your Thoughtspot cluster admin to install the package on your behalf.

 ThoughtSpot internally transforms and binds an R script prior to sending it to